drshahizan/software-engineering/materials/module4/wannursofea/readme.md

 Don't forget to hit the :star: if you like this repo.

-# Software Requirements Document (SRD): Academic Course Registration System
+# Software Requirements Document (SRD): Academic Advisor System

 ## Key steps in creating an Academic Advisor System
 Developing an academic advisor system for a university involves several key steps: